My studies and work in AI/ML

 My Mobile Laptop Setup

-I use this setup, along with my bike to work from wherever I want.
-It does kind of turn heads, and I’m aware it may look a little ‘over the top’ - but it’s a very useful setup for me, keeps me healthy, and fits all my requirements.
-Hercules DG400BB Laptop Stand w/ Bag - this portable laptop stand is very sturdy and is designed for mobile DJ use.
+I use this setup plus my e-bike to work from university libraries, public libraries, and in the summer, from a portable camping table in parks, nature reserves etc. Hercules DG400BB Laptop Stand w/ Bag - this portable laptop stand is very sturdy and is designed for mobile DJ use.
 I find it is excellent in all situations, not just DJ use.
 Lenovo Legion 5i - Intel i7 12th gen CPU, 64GB DDR5 RAM, 4TB in 2x 4th gen NVME SSD drives, 3070Ti graphics card, 15" 1440p IPS Dolby Vision HDR screen - This is my laptop that I’ve put a lot of money into upgrading.
 Logitech MK295 Silent Wireless Mouse & Keyboard Combo - This is a good mobile keyboard and mouse setup, which I got because I was making too much noise typing at ~100wpm in libraries.
 Portable Battery charger - A good quality external battery charger which will charge and release charge via USB A and USB C ports Lenovo Legion 17" Armored Backpack II - This is an excellent quality padded laptop bag - by far the best laptop carrying case I’ve owned.
-It distributes the weight of my setup properly over my back so I can walk long distances Sony Xperia 1 V Android mobile - This is a top of the line media phone which I’ve had for a while now and am very happy with.
-I often use it as a mobile hotspot for the laptop.
-It is waterproof.
+It distributes the weight of my setup properly over my back so I can walk long distances Google Pixel 7 Pro running GrapheneOS - This is a top of the line phone which runs GrapheneOS for extra security.
 Sony MX1000 Mk3 wireless headphones - This is a top of the line HDAC/Apt-X HD wireless noise cancelling headphones.
 They work well with my laptop and my phone.
-Rock Cloud Portable Camping Table - This table will hold up to 25KG which is more than enough for my laptop setup.
-LUXJET Portable Folding Stool - this telescopic stool is rated up to 180KG and is very compact when folded up.
 750ml vacuum thermos flask - This fits in a pocket on the side of my laptop bag, and is usually enough unless it’s a very hot day.
 Pro-plus caffiene pills - My lifestyle means I am tired sometimes, and I don’t drink tea or coffee, so I always keep some of these in my wallet if I need to walk home, for example.
 SanDisk 1TB Extreme Portable SSD, USB-C USB 3.2 Gen 2, External NVMe Solid State Drive - This is very useful for transferring large file collections to and from other peoples computers, and is very small for carrying.
 Fasgear Cat 6 Ethernet Cable, Retractable Network Cable 10Gbps - If I ever need to connect to a wired network, I can use this network cable - it takes up very little space.
 Octopus style USB cable adaptor - Can be used for any connection between standard USB A, USB C, micro USB and lightening.
 It’s very useful for connecting to other peoples devices.
 USB C privacy guards - Allows me to plug into a USB C port and block data transfer, so I can charge my phone from other peoples computers without worrying about data transfer.

 February 4, 2024 · 3 min · David Craddock